-Section 6 (FPT_CAK_EXT.1) of the ST states a CAK value is specified in the configuration file by the Administrator using a bit-based (hex) format.
-The interface specifically implemented in the TSF for viewing the configuration file is the "show running-config" or "show startup-config "CLI commands.
-When the TOE is operating in the evaluated configuration, and the Administrator executes the "show running-config" or "show startup-config" CLI commands, the CAK data will not be displayed.
+Section 6.1 (FPT_CAK_EXT.1) in the ST states that a CAK is specified in the configuration file by the Administrator using a bit-based (hex) format.
+Only the Administrator that has been granted privileged exec mode may view the configuration file containing CAK data.
+The interface specifically implemented in the TSF for viewing the configuration file is the "show running-config" CLI command.
+An administrative user that does not have privileged exec mode cannot view the configuration file by any means including the "show running-config" CLI command.
 This protects the CAK data from unauthorized disclosure.

-2.5.3 FAILURE WITH PRESERVATION OF SECURE STATE - PER TD0816 (MACSEC10:FPT_FLS.1)
+2.5.3 SELFTEST FAILURE WITH PRESERVATION OF SECURE STATE (MACSECEP12:FPT_FLS.1(2))

-2.5.3.1 MACSEC10:FPT_FLS.1.1
+2.5.3.1 MACSECEP12:FPT_FLS.1.1(2)

-Component TSS Assurance Activities: The evaluator shall examine the TSS to determine that it indicates that the TSF will attain a secure/safe state (e.g., shutdown) if a self-test failure is detected.
-For TOEs with redundant failover capability, the evaluator shall examine the TSS to determine that it indicates that the failed components will attain a secure/safe state (e.g., shutdown) if a self-test failure is detected.
-(TD0816 applied)
+Component TSS Assurance Activities: The evaluator shall examine the TSS to determine that it indicates that the TSF will shut down in the event that a self-test failure is detected.
+For TOEs with redundant failover capability, the evaluator shall examine the TSS to determine that it indicates that the failed components will shut down in the event that a self-test failure is detected.
+(TD0190 applied)

-Section 6 (FPT_FLS.1) of the ST states whenever a failure occurs (power-on self-tests, integrity check of the TSF executable image and/or the noise source health-tests) within the TOE, the TOE will attain a secure/safe state by disabling its interfaces to prevent the unintentional flow of any information to or from the TOE and reloads.
+Section 6.1 (FPT_FLS.1.1(2)/SelfTest) in the ST states that whenever a failure occurs (power-on self-tests, integrity check of the TSF executable image and/or the noise source health-tests) within the TOE that results in the TOE ceasing operation, the TOE securely disables its interfaces to prevent the unintentional flow of any information to or from the TOE and reloads.

-If the failures persist, the TOE will continue to reload in an attempt to correct the failure.
+This section also describes that if the failures persist, the TOE will continue to reload in an attempt to correct the failure.
 This functionally prevents any failure from causing an unauthorized information flow.
 There are no failures that circumvent this protection.
 If the rebooting continues, the Authorized Administrator must contact Cisco Technical Assistance Center (TAC).